Frequently Asked Questions

 Where are you located?

-We are located on the second floor of the King Frazier Student Center, Suite 233.
-We are right across from the elevator.
+We are located on the second floor of the King Frazier Student Center, Suite 205.
+We are to the left when you exit the elevator.
 Our phone number is (912) 358-3115.
 Our fax is (912) 358-3616.
 Ms. Amelia Castilian-Moore, Coordinator of Disability Services can also be reached via email at firstname.lastname@example.org.

 Am I eligible for services?